asndiallo/pantry-pal-server/README.md

 1. Fork the repository.
 2. Create a new branch for your feature/fix: `git checkout -b feature/your-feature-name`.
 3. Commit your changes and push the branch to your forked repository.
-4. Create a pull request to the `main` branch of this repository.
+4. Create a pull request to the `develop` branch of this repository.

 Please ensure that you follow the existing code style and best practices while making contributions.